netwerk-digitaal-erfgoed/interface-data-transformations/1-First-Heritageflix/3-artform-creators/readme.md

 Install required libraries using following command before running script. pip install -r requirements.txt

 ##### Two folders are required as inputs:

 1- Add converted folder from first step(1-data-gathering).

-2- Add the results of artType from openRefine inside of `type` folder.
+2- Add the results of artType from openRefined inside of `type` folder.

 `Please Note that the name of files inside of two folders must be the same.
 Indeed, the name of file in the type folder must be the same as converted folder `

 ## Usage

-### 1- Run script
+### Run script

 Find your python path on your system :